johnbillion/wp_mail/readme.md

 ### Automatic core update

-Sent upon completion or failure of a background automatic update to WordPress core.
+Sent when a background automatic update to WordPress core completes or fails.

     To:        Site admin on a single site installation, Network admin on Multisite
     From:      WordPress <wordpress@host>